sequenia/Pushkin/pushkin/README.md

 It will generate:
 * migration *CreatePushkinTables* to create tables for notifications sending.
 * controller *Pushkin::Api::V1::TokensController* for managing device tokens.
-* routes for tokens controller
+* routes for tokens controller.

 And then run migration:
 ```bash